oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

   * `end_of_life`: Vendor support ends in any form.
     *Recommended action*: complete replacement or decommissioning of affected deployments.

-An OpenEoX Core Actionable Viewer MAY use different action mappings or expand on the recommended actions.
+An OpenEoX Core Recommending Viewer MAY use different action mappings or expand on the recommended actions.

 ### Conformance Clause 6: OpenEoX Core Basic Validator